MetaMask/metamask-docs/docs/guide/snaps-introduction.md

 ### Getting Flask running in your local environment

-Flask, as described [here](LINK TO FLASK PAGE REQUIRED HERE), is a distribution channel for developmental, experimental, kooky stuff for MetaMask, and Snaps is the first feature to be released through it.
+Flask, as described [here](LINK TO FLASK PAGE REQUIRED HERE), is a distribution channel for developmental, experimental, and kooky stuff for MetaMask.
+Snaps is the first feature to be released through it.

 * Start by downloading [Flask](LINK HERE) and adding it to Chrome